Efficiency Redefined: The Math Behind a Sustainable Home Design

 October 7, 2014

-I’ve got a simple equation, even for those who hate math.
-Here’s the story: David Watters, owner of The Beamery, designed a 4,000 square-foot, two-level home in Nashville, Indiana.
-Built to Passive House standards with Thermocore insulated wall and roof panels, the home uses an 18,000 BTU heat pump as its only heating and cooling source.
-Throughout last summer, indoor temperatures stayed between 68 and 72 degrees.
+Presenting a simple equation that even those averse to math can appreciate.
+The narrative unfolds with David Watters, proprietor of The Beamery, who conceived a 4,000 square-foot, two-level residence in Nashville, Indiana.
+Constructed to meet Passive House standards and featuring Thermocore insulated wall and roof panels, this dwelling relies exclusively on an 18,000 BTU heat pump for both heating and cooling.
+Throughout the preceding summer, the indoor climate remained a comfortable 68 to 72 degrees.

-Now let’s add in ongoing savings.
-Running an 18,000 BTU heat pump costs significantly less than a typical heating and cooling system—each and every month.
+Moreover, factor in the ongoing savings.
+Operating an 18,000 BTU heat pump incurs markedly lower costs compared to a standard heating and cooling system—month after month.

 View The Beamery Project